AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mongodb-via-ssh-tunnel.md

 * **Username:**The MBI Linux (SSH) username (should be rjmetric)
 * **SSH Port:**The SSH port on your server (22 by default)

-That's it!
-When you are finished, click the Save &amp; Test button to complete the setup.
+That is it!
+When you are finished, click **Save Test** to complete the setup.

 ### Related